 Exporting Ad Hoc IPA

 .ipa filename extension) that they can then use to install your app on registered devices.
-These are the steps to export your app for testing:
+Following are the steps to export your app for testing:

 - Register all test devices.